 Ownership of beneficial interests in a global security will be limited to participants that have accounts with DTC or its nominee or persons that may hold interests through such participants.
 Northeast Bancorp expects that, upon the issuance of a global security, DTC will credit, on its book-entry registration and transfer system, the participants' accounts with their respective principal amounts of the preferred securities represented by such global security.
 Ownership of beneficial interests in such global security will be shown on, and the transfer of such ownership interests will be effected only through, records maintained by DTC (with respect to interests of participants) and on the records of participants (with respect to interests of the preferred securities held through the participants).
-Beneficial owners of the preferred securities will not receive written confirmation from DTC of their purchase, but are expected to receive written confirmations from the participants through which the beneficial owner entered into the transaction.
+Beneficial owners of the preferred securities will not receive written confirmations from the participants through which the beneficial owner entered into the transaction.
 Transfers of ownership interests will be accomplished by entries on the books of participants acting on your behalf.